Des Traynor

 Des Traynor (3 June 1931 - 11 May 1994) was an Irish banker, financier and accountant known for his dealings with Charles Haughey and his involvement in the "Ansbacher Affair".
 He became known as "Charlie's Bag Man".

 Early life and family

 Des Traynor was born James Desmond Traynor on 3 June 1931 in Dublin.
 His parents were John Joseph and Kathleen Traynor (née O'Connor) who lived at 39 Grand Canal Street, Dublin.
 His father was a motor driver.
 Traynor attended the Christian Brothers School on Westland Row, and later St Mary's College, Rathmines.
 In 1951, he joined the Haughey Boland firm of accountants as its first articled clerk, articled to Charles Haughey.
-He long relationship with Haughey earned him the nickname of "Charlie's Bag Man".
+His long relationship with Haughey earned him the nickname of "Charlie's Bag Man".

 Traynor married Doreen, and lived at Kilronan, Howth Road, Clontarf, Dublin.
 They had 1 daughter and 6 sons.